IbbyI/Deduplicate/README.md

 ```
 Scanning Path './test' For Duplicate Files...
-./test/a.txt, ./test/subdir/a_copy.txt are identical..
-Duplicate Files Found:
+✔ Duplicate Files Found:
  - ./test/subdir/a_copy.txt
-Are you sure you want to delete all duplicates?
+⚠ Are you sure you want to delete all duplicates?
 (Y/N): y
-Duplicate Files Successfully Deleted.
+✔ Duplicate Files Successfully Deleted.
 ```

 ---